Estuary

 Selecting an Apache Iceberg materialization connector

-1. After your capture is active, click MATERIALIZE COLLECTIONS in the popup, or navigate to Destinations > + NEW MATERIALIZATION.
+1. After your capture is active, click MATERIALIZE COLLECTIONS in the pop-up, or navigate to Destinations > + NEW MATERIALIZATION.

 2. In the Search connectors field, type Iceberg.